esotericsean/nutmegs-nut-quest/README.md

 ## Where to Get It

 Nutmeg will be sold exclusively through Incube8 Games soon!
+After it's released, I'll upload the code for the game here so anyone can learn from it.